fisodd/www-fisodd-com/content/post/right-place.rst

 The question for my school was what to do with this thing?
-Our math teacher got us all to go through the steps to display crude sinewaves and other geometric shapes, and work through other extensions of our "new math" curriculum.
+Our math teacher got us all to go through the steps to display geometric shapes and crude sinewaves, and many of us worked through other extensions of our "new math" curriculum.
-But for us kids, the answer was obvious: *games!*
+But for us kids, the real answer was obvious: *games!*
 The system came with a few cassette tapes including some BASIC games, and those were very popular.
 My first taste of the power of programming was when
-I hacked together something that could overwrite text on the screen which quickly evolved into a game with several animated "horses" (actually character strings using marks such as an apostrophe for the head and slashes for the legs) running races across the screen |--|
+I hacked together something that could overwrite text on the screen which quickly evolved into a small game with several animated "horses" (actually character strings using marks such as an apostrophe for the head and slashes for the legs) running races across the screen |--|
-and promptly got banned during school hours because the game was distracting too many students during class times.
+which promptly got banned during school hours because the game was distracting too many students during class times.

 A few years later my upscale high-school was gifted a PDP-11 minicomputer,